nvtnhan/Fundamental-ML/README.md

 ## 📝 Classification Performance

-Based on models' results with PCA transformed data, we obtain:
+Based on models' results with PCA-transformed data, we obtain:

 **Model Performance Analysis**